portablestew/expert-among-us/README.md

-# expert-among-us
+# Expert Among Us ඞ

-MCP which indexes commit history, then uses secondary inference to form a queryable "expert"
+MCP which indexes commit history, then uses secondary inference to form a queryable "expert".

 ## Why?